siegerts/github-repository-audit/README.md

 # GitHub Repository Audit Tool

 The audit dashboard provides a _declarative_ approach to managing repository changes over time for current and future projects in a GitHub organization.
-It's built using [Streamlit](https://www.streamlit.io).
+It's built using [Streamlit](https://www.streamlit.io) and can be configured for multiple organizations and repositories within those organizations.

 ![](https://github.com/siegerts/github-repository-audit/blob/main/audit-dashboard.png)